romnn/djtool/WIP.md

   - need a reindex method that builds the config from scratch!
   - needs to be run whenever the version changes
 - use main config to initialize spotify config path

+TODO (future):
+- upgrade to ffmpeg 6
+- think of a new name?
+- compile for web assembly

 Dropped